 - Connect with family and friends through FaceTime, Skype, Google Hangouts, or other video communication platforms.
 Social media is another way to connect with family and friends, such as Facebook, Instagram, or the Nextdoor app for connecting with neighbors.
 If you want help getting someone started who isn't familiar with these platforms, here is helpful information. - Complete the 2020 census!
 It only takes a few minutes.
 You can find it here.
-You can also fill out a paper form that will be mailed to your home, or you can complete the census by phone by calling 844-330-2020. - St. Louis culture/arts institutions - Here you can see a livestream of Penguin and Puffin Coast from the St. Louis Zoo - The Missouri Botanical Garden has a YouTube channel & so does the Shaw Nature Reserve
+You can also fill out a paper form that will be mailed to your home, or you can complete the census by phone by calling 844-330-2020. - Visit the zoo online!
+Many zoos have livestreams of their animals so visitors can see what the animals are doing in real time. - Here you can see a livestream of Penguin and Puffin Coast from the St. Louis Zoo - here is a link to the live cams at the San Diego Zoo